 During their studies abroad, Rotary Foundation Ambassadorial Scholars act as ambassadors of goodwill.
 Through appearances before Rotary clubs and districts, schools, civic organizations, and other forums, the scholars represent their homelands and improve international understanding.

 Spouses, children, and grandchildren of Rotarians are not eligible.
 Initial application is made through a local Rotary club, which endorses candidates to compete at the district level.
 District- endorsed applications are forwarded to the Rotary Foundation, which grants final approval.
 Individual clubs set the deadlines, which may vary from March to July (over a year in advance of the proposed study abroad).
-District-endorsed applications must be received to the office of Graduate and Undergraduate Fellowships by March 29, 2013.
-Rotary deadline is September.
+District-endorsed applications must be received to the office of Graduate and Undergraduate Fellowships by March.